If you love working with kids and seeking a foot in the door to your first full-time job, a position as a Babysitter is an excellent place to start.

 2. Career Summary:

 View this as the introduction to your babysitter resume and include 1-3 sentences giving a broad overview of your background and relevant experience.
-You should be specific and state which role you are applying to.
+You should be specific about your skills and experiences in caring for babies and infants.

 3. Qualifications Summary:

 Provide accurate details about the certifications and qualifications you have completed with the institution, qualification name, and dates.
 Don’t forget to include the qualifications you are currently pursuing.

 Indicate your previous Babysitting jobs, part-time gigs, official and unofficial vocation employment history.
 Use brief sentences with bullet points to list your most important daily activities under each role you have had.

 If you are permanently employed in a full-time position, Babysitting may be a temporary or part-time venture for you once a week or, a few times during the month.
 In this case, you may add your career history for the last ten years as you would when applying for a permanent role.

 6. Skills Summary/Key Skills: